 A few weeks later the battalion moved to another camp at Burton Leonard near Ripon where they built five rifle ranges.
 More amusement came with the sight of a travelling circus elephant making off with food from the mess.
 It was chased by an irate cook who hit it with a frying pan.

-The miners were now officially the pioneer battalion of the 31st Division which was made up of three brigades each of four battalions which were all from the north of England.
-They were exclusively made up of “pals” or friends who had joined up together and they included the Leeds Pals which also had many members from the Rothwell district.
+The miners were now officially the pioneer battalion of the 31st Division.
+It was made up of three brigades each of four battalions, all from the north of England.
+They were exclusively made up of “pals” or friends who had joined up together.
+The Leeds Pals included many members from the Rothwell district.